 Pursue an internship at a law firm or legal organization during your junior or senior years.
 Properly guided, this experience will enhance your undergraduate education and give you a sense of what the legal profession is like.
-Contact the Academic Internship Program in the Career Center and the Political Science Department for assistance in arranging an internship.
+Contact the Academic Internship Program in the Center for Internships and Career Development and the Political Science Department for assistance in arranging an internship.

 If you are planning to apply to law school when you are a senior, you should take the LSAT in June after your junior year or in October of your senior year.
 You may take the LSAT in December of your senior year, but doing so may limit the number of schools to which you can apply.

 To prepare for the LSAT, consider using one of the many preparatory plans available.
 You may choose to take a course from one of the providers (Kaplan, Princeton Review, Examkrackers, etc.), or you may prepare on your own using books, CDs, and other materials.
 You should do some sort of preparation so that you are not surprised by the style of questions in the LSAT.